UAE halts new visas to citizens of 13 mostly Muslim states - document

 The UAE’s Federal Authority for Identity and Citizenship had no immediate comment when contacted by Reuters.

-A source briefed on the matter told Reuters the UAE had temporarily stopped issuing new visas to Afghans, Pakistanis and citizens of several other countries over security concerns.
+The explosion, which occurred during a World War One commemoration ceremony in Jeddah, was the first attack in years where explosives were used in an attempt to hit foreigners in the conservative kingdom.

-The source did not say what those concerns were but said the visa ban was expected to last for a short period.
+The visa ban also comes two months after the Gulf state established formal ties with Israel, a move that broke with decades of Arab policy and angered some Muslim states and communities.
+Others welcomed it.

-Last week, Pakistan’s foreign ministry said the UAE had stopped processing new visas for its citizens and those of some other countries.
+Still, the source familiar with the matter said the ban was unrelated to the UAE’s relationship with Israel and was expected to last only for a brief period.

-It said it was seeking information from the UAE on the reason for the suspension but that it thought it was related to the novel coronavirus pandemic.
+A diplomat commented that the UAE had strained relations with some of the states listed, such as Turkey.

-The Pakistani ministry and the source said those holding valid visas were not affected by the new restrictions and could enter the UAE.
+Last week, Pakistan’s foreign ministry said the UAE had stopped processing new visas for its citizens and those of some other countries, but that those already holding valid visas were not affected and could still enter the UAE.

 Our Standards: The Thomson Reuters Trust Principles.